Research-Based Argument (RBA)

 What is the RBA?

-This final Research-Based Argument (RBA) will allow you to further explore your chosen topic while crafting a solid piece of writing that you might continue to work on and even publish at some in your time at the College.
-The key here is to develop a specific argumentative position from which you can engage, extend, critique and/or apply (to a new cultural or disciplinary arena) the research you have collected and situated in your TIC.
+This final Research-Based Argument (RBA) will allow you to further explore your chosen topic by developing a specific argumentative position from which you can engage, extend, critique and/or apply (to a new cultural or disciplinary arena) the research conversation you have developed in the Texts in Conversation assignment.

-The final product will be (roughly) 10-12 page Research -ased Argument with 6-8 strategically chosen sources.
+The final product will be (roughly) 10-12 page paper with 6-8 strategically chosen sources.
 The RBA assignment will give you the opportunity to apply all the skills you’ve learned this semester as you (1) offer objective and critical summary, (2) engage your sources analytically, and (3) orchestrate a critical “conversation” amongst your sources.
 This assignment, of course, also asks you to take that next step as you devise your own unique argument in relation to that conversation.
+Separate assignment sheets and activities will address distinct aspects of this paper, from the introduction and what I will call “dueling” thesis statements, to developing your argument in relation to your sources and crafting a conclusion.

 Any pointers?